 And among Jewish writers, who do you admire?

 Kafka because he is very interesting.
 He was predicting what was going to happen to him, to us.
-He wrote a story, The Penal Colony, where he had foreseen what was going to happen twenty years after the Holocaust.
+He wrote a story, The Penal Colony, where he had foreseen what was going to happen twenty years before the Holocaust.

 What is the mission of a writer?